Exploring the legacy of one of horror’s great commercial coups

 In that regard, the franchise really is an anomaly.
-It’s a rare occasion when the first instalment of a series slips so far down the pecking order, since they are typically the most memorable.
-As a blueprint for the slasher genre, the original Friday the 13th is arguably the best in the series, but so synonymous is Jason with the Friday the 13th franchise all these years later that it almost feels like the movie doesn’t belong to the series.
+It’s a rare occasion that the first instalment of a series slips so far down the pecking order since they are typically the most memorable, and the original Friday the 13th will always be the go-to instalment for a certain generation, but in all honesty it hasn’t aged too well.
+Some of those sequels haven’t aged too well either, but they were pure trash cinema, and knowingly so.
+The original Friday the 13th is held in such high esteem that you can’t help but be a little disappointed.
+I can only imagine what today’s horror fans would think after first seeing what is still one of the most famous horror titles out there and will probably continue to be so if the current legal wrangles preventing the release of more instalments is ever settled.
+Don’t get me wrong, the movie still possesses a nostalgic charm with its throwback aesthetic and a series of memorable kills conjured up by one Tom Savini, but so synonymous has Jason become with the Friday the 13th franchise that it almost feels like the movie doesn’t belong to the series.
 I mean, on Friday the 13th, which instalment are you reaching for?
-For those of you just discovering the series, dollars to doughnuts it was a Jason-led instalment you saw first, and when you finally did get around to seeing the original, I’m sure many of you were shocked to discover that Jason wasn’t the killer from the offset.
+For those of you just discovering the series, dollars to doughnuts it was a Jason-led instalment, and when you finally did get around to seeing the original, I’m sure many of you were shocked to discover that Jason wasn’t the killer from the offset.

 Mrs. Voorhees: Come, dear.
 It’ll be easier for you than it was for Jason.

-Technically belonging to the giallo genre, the movie would feature elements that the likes of Friday the 13th would popularise on American shores, namely a sub-narrative involving a group of promiscuous teens in a summer retreat setting.
-In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries, such as The Burning, Madman and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
-For those who were unfamiliar with foreign language films, Friday the 13th proved quite the innovator, and, for those investors looking to tap into the slasher craze, an attractive financial prospect.
+Technically belonging to the giallo genre, A Bay of Blood would feature elements that the likes of Friday the 13th would popularise on American shores, namely a sub-narrative involving a group of promiscuous teens in a summer retreat setting.
+In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries such as The Burning and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
+It’s a part of modern folklore.
+For those who were unfamiliar with foreign language films, Friday the 13th proved quite the innovator, and for those investors looking to tap into the slasher craze, a blueprint for financial success.
 In fact, the movie famously sparked a bidding war upon completion, and was the first independent film of its kind to secure distribution in the US through a major studio.

 Mrs. Voorhees: [high voice] Kill her, Mommy!
 Kill her!
 Don’t let her get away, Mommy!
 Don’t let her live!